vGsteiger/caos_gruppe_144/README.md

 144, or the number of Leds in our 3-Dimensional Led display, is a project for the Computer Archidecture and Operating System lecture at the University of Basel.

-Last major edit: 23.
-November, 2019
+Last major edit: 07.
+December, 2019

 Current version: v0.1